3 Simple Ways to Reduce Revenue Leakage with Contract Management Software

 In contracts, pricing is seldom a static set of numbers.
 Prices differ across product and service levels.
 Discounts are applied for higher volumes, whether purchased all at once or over a defined period.
 Buyers may receive discounts for prompt payment and rebates for late or unacceptable deliveries.
 And pricing may differ across hundreds of contracts and clients, including specially negotiated terms.
 As written, these pricing terms should be mutually advantageous.
 In practice, with inadequate management, selling organizations can lose money.
 Discounts are often applied inadvertently, or by default regardless of buyer purchasing behavior.

-A contract management system can help contract managers and the billing personnel avoid revenue leakage in many ways.
-Here are a few:
+Contract management software can help contract managers and billing personnel avoid revenue leakage with increased visibility into pricing and billing.
+Here are a few examples.

 - Track all pricing information across customers.
 Managers can easily see the correct, current pricing terms for dozens or hundreds of customers in a single electronic repository.

 - Remote access clarifies billing for service calls.
-Service personnel doing work on site often need an OK from the customer when problems are spotted and repairs are needed.
+Service personnel doing work on site often need an OK from the customer when problems are spotted, and repairs are needed.
 In-house service delivery teams can face the same situation.
-Access to a cloud-based contract management system puts customers and technicians on the same page, showing exactly what the contract covers and allowing for informed decision-making and correct billing.
+Access to cloud-based contract management software puts customers and technicians on the same page, showing exactly what the contract covers and allowing for informed decision-making and correct billing.

 The best of intentions cannot protect all projects from scope creep and disagreement over what exactly is to be delivered.
 Contracts leak revenue when the supplier of goods or services spends more time and money fulfilling the contract than anticipated.
 Disagreement between buyer and seller about what was originally agreed to and what changes were approved wastes further time.
-A contract management system greatly reduces this wasted time and lost revenue by giving stakeholders clear access to the following:
+Contract management software greatly reduces this wasted time and lost revenue by giving stakeholders clear access to the following:

 - Non-standard terms.
 Whether to get a deal done or to address unique client needs, some contracts include non-standard terms relating to product approvals or acceptable delivery.
-A contract management system can alert managers and fulfillers to non-standard terms from the get-go so that work is delivered as specified, and disagreements are reduced.
+Contract management software can alert managers and fulfillers to non-standard terms from the get-go so that work is delivered as specified, and disagreements are reduced.

 - KPIs.
 For custom manufacturing or professional services, key performance indicators allow client and seller to agree on the standards a deliverable must meet.
 Access to KPIs in an electronic system helps jobs stay on schedule and meet client expectations on delivery.
 Timely payment without penalty is the result.
 In other cases, access to KPIs make it clear when the client is seeking additional work beyond what was agreed to.
 Without access to the contract’s terms, unbilled extra work to keep a client happy can occur.
 With access to the contract’s terms, formal change to the deliverable with appropriate billing meets the client’s expectations and adds revenue.